dbcli/pgcli/docs/pages/building_prompts.rst

 Colors
 ------

-The colors for syntax highlighting are defined by a Pygments ``Style`` class.
+The colors for syntax highlighting are defined by a :class:`~prompt_toolkit.styles.Style` instance.
+By default, a neutral built-in style is used, but any style instance can be passed to the :func:`~prompt_toolkit.shortcuts.prompt` function.
+All Pygments style classes can be used as well, when they are wrapped in a :class:`~prompt_toolkit.styles.PygmentsStyle`.

-By default, the built-in style :class:`prompt_toolkit.styles.DefaultStyle` is used, but any Pygments style class can be passed to the :func:`~prompt_toolkit.shortcuts.prompt` function.
-Suppose we'd like to use ``pygments.styles.tango.TangoStyle``.
-That works already, but we would miss some ``prompt_toolkit`` specific styling, like the highlighting of selected text and the styling of the completion menus.
-Because of that, we recommend creating a custom ``Style`` class, and populate the ``styles`` class attribute by updating it with the prompt_toolkit extensions.
+Suppose we'd like to use a Pygments style, for instance ``pygments.styles.tango.TangoStyle``.
+That works when we wrap it inside :class:`~prompt_toolkit.styles.PygmentsStyle`, but we would still miss some ``prompt_toolkit`` specific styling, like the highlighting of selected text and the styling of the completion menus.
+Because of that, we recommend to use the :meth:`~prompt_toolkit.styles.PygmentsStyle.from_defaults` method to generate a a :class:`~prompt_toolkit.styles.Style` instance.

 Creating a custom style could be done like this:

 .. code:: python

     from prompt_toolkit.shortcuts import prompt
-    from prompt_toolkit.styles import default_style_extensions
+    from prompt_toolkit.styles import PygmentsStyle

     from pygments.style import Style
     from pygments.styles.tango import TangoStyle

-    class OurStyle(Style):
-        styles = {}
+    our_style = PygmentsStyle.from_defaults(

-        # Take the default colors from prompt_toolkit for the selection,
-        # search, etc...
-        styles.update(default_style_extensions)

-        # Use the pygments 'Tango' style for syntax highlighting.
-        styles.update(TangoStyle.styles)

-        # Override some tokens:
-        styles.update({
+        pygments_style_cls=TangoStyle,
+        style_dict={
             Token.Comment:   '#888888 bold',
             Token.Keyword:   '#ff88ff bold',
         })

-    text = prompt('Enter HTML: ', lexer=PygmentsLexer(HtmlLexer), style=OurStyle)
+    text = prompt('Enter HTML: ', lexer=PygmentsLexer(HtmlLexer),
+                  style=our_style)

 Coloring the prompt itself